sazadeh/NLPProject/README.md

 Gensim allows you to train Doc2Vec with or without word vectors

 **Paragraph Vector : A distributed memory model (PV-DM)** (Right Image)<br />
 The basic idea behind PV-DM is inspired from Word2Vec .
-Every paragraph mapped to a unique vector represent by a column in matrix D  and every word is map to a unique vector represent by a column in matrix W. Paragraph vector or word vectors are averaged or concatenated to predict the next word in context.
+Every paragraph is mapped to a unique vector represent by a column in matrix D  and every word is mapped to a unique vector represent by a column in matrix W. Paragraph vector or word vectors are averaged or concatenated to predict the next word in context.
 After being trained , the paragraph vector can be used as a features for paragraph.

 **Paragraph Vector without ordering :Distributed bag of words (PV-DBOW)** (Left Image) <br />